+When we were growing up, my sister always begged for peanut butter & fluff, or as some call it – a fluffernutter.
 Not me, a PB&J in some squishy white bread was always my jam.
+Uhh, no pun intended.

-This may come as a shock to most, but I truly love peanut butter and jelly MORE than peanut butter and chocolate.
-Don’t hate me.
-And please don’t leave!
+This may come as a shock to most, but I truly love peanut butter and jelly more than I love peanut butter and chocolate.

 There’s just something so comforting about the ubiquitous combination of peanut butter and jelly.
 Fruity, sweet, luscious jams paired with sticky, thick, creamy (or crunchy!) peanut butter.
 To me, it’s a duo that just cannot be beat.